-There were several books with the title of Shejing 射經 "Book of archery", or Jiaoshejing 教射經 "Instructions for archery", most of which are lost.
-The oldest of these has been written by the Tang period 唐 (618-907) scholar Wang Ju 王璩.
-Fragments of it are included in the collectanea Shuofu 說郛.
+There were several books with the title Shejing 射經 "Book of archery", or Jiaoshejing 教射經 "Instructions for archery", most of which are lost.
+The oldest of these was written during the Tang-period 唐 (618-907) by Wang Ju 王璩 xxx.
+Fragments of it are included in the series Shuofu 說郛.

 Song-period 宋 (960-1279) bibliographies list two books of this title, one with a length of 1 juan, and one with a length of 2 juan.
 The Southern Song-period 南宋 (1127-1279) scholar Wang Yinglin 王應麟 (1223-1296) says that the book Shejing was divided into two chapters, the first discussing the rules of the body (tifa 體法), and the second the power of the bow (gongli 弓力).
 A further, 3 juan-long book of this title is likewise recorded in the imperial bibliography Yiwen zhi 藝文志 (ch.
 202-209) in the official dynastic history Songshi 宋史.
 These books seem to be lost.

 The same source lists a book Shejing written by Zhang Zhongsu 張仲素 xxx, 3 juan long, which is lost.
 Tang Hao 唐豪 xxx, author of the bibliographical book Zhongguo wuyi tuji kao 中國武藝圖籍考, says that there was a book of this title written by the Jin-period 晉 (265-420) scholar Du Yu 杜預 (222-284) that is lost.